pkp/pkp-ojs-crossref-manual/pkpsponsor.md

 ## PKP Publishing Services clients

-PKP Publishing Services provides additional CrossRef support.
+PKP Publishing Services provides additional Crossref support.
 All hosted clients can rely on our internal expertise to assist with plugin setup and support.
-Additionally, Enterprise clients will now have CrossRef represented membership and DOI deposits included as part of the Enterprise hosting package.
+Additionally, Enterprise clients will now have Crossref represented membership and DOI deposits included as part of the Enterprise hosting package.
 For more information, please [contact us](mailto:pkp.contact@gmail.com).